-Rev. Lorenzo Dow held a preaching camp meeting near Jefferson's home, writing in his Journal that on April 17, 1804:
+He held a camp meeting near Jefferson's home, writing in his Journal that on April 17, 1804:

 "I spoke in ...
 Charlottesville near the President's seat in Albermarle County ... to about four thousand people, and one of the President's daughters (Mary Jefferson Eppes) who was present."